-At NXP®, we operate a global change management system for changes in business and manufacturing operations and processes.
+At NXP, we operate a global change management system for changes to products and processes within business and manufacturing operations.
 This system is governed by a company-wide specification which drives compliance and control.

-Each change request is considered individually and reviewed by our Change Action Board (CAB) of senior engineers and managers.
-The NXP® Product Change Notification (ePCN) system, issues a formal notification to our customers if the change affects fit, form, function or reliability.
+Each change request is considered individually and reviewed by a Change Action Board (CAB) comprised of senior engineers, managers and Quality.
+The NXP Product Change Notification (ePCN) process issues a formal notification to our customers if the change affects fit, form, function, quality or reliability.

-Before evaluating a proposed change we look at the potential impact.
+Before evaluating a proposed product or process change, we look at the potential impact.
 Key questions asked by the CAB include:

 After formal acceptance of the evaluation plans, the responsible engineering or production teams will execute to those plans and return for a CAB review of the evaluation/qualification results.
 The CAB must approve in order to move forward with the change.

-We communicate any change which may affect the fit, form, function or reliability of a product through our Product Change Notices (PCNs) 90 days before implementation.
+We communicate any change which may affect the fit, form, function, quality or reliability of a product through our Product Change Notices (PCNs) 90 days before implementation.

 All notifications include summary information, effective date, impacted part numbers, and contacts for additional information.

-Notifications contain a link which may be used to acquire further information, obtain clarification, or object to a PCN.
-According to JEDEC Standard JESD46, lack of acknowledgment of the PCN within 30 days will be considered acceptance of change.
+According to JEDEC Standard JESD46, lack of acknowledgment of the PCN within 30 days is considered acceptance of change.